Arushi04/Arushi04/README.md

 I am a graduate student pursuing Masters in Data Science from Northeastern University, Boston.
 I have worked in the industry for over 5 years in the field of Data Engineering, Cloud and DevOps.
 I love to learn new technologies and explore as much as I can!
 I am currently learning unsupervised Machine Learning.
 My area of interest lies in Deep Learning and NLP.
 My current status:

-- 💻 Working on Image Processing on Fashion Accessories using Google vision API
+- 💻 Working on Color Detection on Fashion Accessories images using Google vision and kmeans clustering.
 - 🧠 Learning Machine Learning and NLP
 - 👯 Looking to collaborate on a project in Haktoberfest.
 - 😄 Pronouns: she/her